Ancient Philosophy MSt Graduate

 Pathway to Doctoral Studies

-For many, the MSt in Ancient Philosophy serves as a direct pathway to further academic pursuits, particularly a DPhil (Doctor of Philosophy) in Philosophy.
-Students who achieve a distinction in their MSt are typically eligible for progression, provided that the relevant Graduate Studies Committee is satisfied that their proposed thesis topic and outline indicate adequate supervision can be provided by faculty members.
-For those who began the MSt with limited knowledge of Ancient Greek, attendance in relevant language classes is usually a prerequisite for DPhil progression.
-Even students who pass the MSt without a distinction may be admitted to the DPhil at the Committee’s discretion, underscoring the program’s role as a preparatory course.
+For many the MSt in Ancient Philosophy is a bridge to further study at doctoral level mainly with an Oxford DPhil (Doctor of Philosophy) in Philosophy.
+Students who obtain a distinction in their MSt are normally able to progress subject to the appropriate Graduate Studies Committee being satisfied that an adequate level of supervision can be offered by Faculty on their chosen thesis topic/outlines.
+For those who started the MSt with little or no prior knowledge of Ancient Greek attendance at appropriate languae classes is normally a requirement for DPhil continuation.
+Students who pass the MSt without a distinction may also be accepted onto the DPhil at the committee’s discretion confirming that this is very much seen as a preparatory course.

 Broader Career Implications

-• Academia and Research: Continuing to PhD programs, teaching, and scholarly research.
+- Academia and Research: To make it to PhD programs, teaching, publications.

-• Public Policy and Government: The ability to analyze complex issues and formulate coherent arguments is crucial.
+- Public Policy and Government: The capacity to understand complex issues and express oneself cogently is a must.

-• Banking and Finance: Critical thinking and problem-solving skills are valuable in financial analysis and strategy.
+- Banking and Finance: Analytical & problem-solving skills are important in financial analysis and strategy.

-• Cultural Affairs: Roles in museums, galleries, and cultural institutions.
+- Cultural Affairs: Jobs at museums, galleries and cultural institutions.

 Conclusion